All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "Compounding pharmacies serve a critical role in healthcare, but patients need to understand the difference between a properly regulated 503B facility and an unregulated operation.
 Ask about PCAB accreditation and third-party testing.")
 Dr. Scott Brunner, PharmD, Alliance for Pharmacy Compounding

 Subcutaneous peptide injections bypass the digestive system entirely.
 The peptide goes directly into the tissue under your skin, absorbs into nearby blood vessels, and enters circulation.
 Bioavailability for subcutaneous injection is typically 80-100%.
-What you inject is essentially what your body gets.
+What you inject is importantly what your body gets.

 Oral peptides face a gauntlet.
 First, stomach acid (pH 1.5-3.5) begins breaking down the peptide bonds.
 Then digestive enzymes (pepsin, trypsin, chymotrypsin) specifically target and cleave peptide chains.
 Finally, whatever survives the stomach must cross the intestinal wall, which is designed to be selective about what it absorbs.
 The result: most oral peptides have bioavailability well under 5%.